The Principal is responsible for the overall operation of the University. As Vice-Chancellor he confers degrees on behalf of the Chancellor.

-He is President of the Senatus Academicus and ex-officio, a member of the University Court.
-The Principal is nominated by the Curators of Patronage and appointed by the University Court.
+The Principal is President of the Senatus Academicus and ex-officio, a member of the University Court.
+He is nominated by the Curators of Patronage and appointed by the University Court.

 As Vice-Chancellor he confers degrees on behalf of the Chancellor HRH The Princess Royal.

-Timothy Michael Martin O’Shea was born in Hamburg in 1949, the son of John Patrick O’Shea of Balleen Castle, County Kilkenny, and Elisabet Hedwig Oberhof from Hindenburg, Upper Silesia.
+Born in Hamburg in 1949, Timothy Michael Martin O’Shea is the son of John Patrick O’Shea of Balleen Castle, County Kilkenny, and Elisabet Hedwig Oberhof from Hindenburg, Upper Silesia.
 He was educated in Essex and holds a BSc in Mathematics and Experimental Psychology from Sussex University and a PhD in Computer Based Learning from Leeds University.

 Tim worked as a researcher in the Computer Science Department of the University of Texas at Austin, the Bionics Research Lab at the University of Edinburgh and the Systems Concepts Lab, Xerox PARC, California.

 In 1978 he founded the Computers and Learning Research Group at the Open University and was promoted to a personal chair in Information Technology and Education in 1986.
 He was appointed Pro-Vice-Chancellor of the Open University in 1993.

 In 1997 he was elected Master of Birkbeck and subsequently appointed Provost of Gresham College and Pro-Vice-Chancellor of the University of London.
 He held all three posts concurrently until he returned to Edinburgh as Principal and Vice-Chancellor of the University in October 2002.

 His academic output, produced mainly in collaboration with others and on topics relating to computer based learning, artificial intelligence, and mathematics education, includes 10 books, 22 BBC television programmes and over 100 journal articles.